rpate53/cheat-codes/README.md

 # cheat-codes
-Concise topics in data science
+Concise topics in data science.
+Each directory contains a cheatsheet for that topic.

 ### Contribution Instructions
 Below is how I've set up my IDE.